-The midfielder reveals terms over a new contract have been agreed following months of negotiations with the Blaugrana and all that is left is his signature on the dotted line
+The midfielder reveals that a new contract has been agreed following months of negotiations and all that is now required is for him to sign on the dotted line

 He has repeatedly expressed his desire to extend his contract with Barcelona, which expires in 2014, and it now seems that his "dream" of hanging up his boots at Camp Nou will come to fruition, with just the paperwork left to sign.

 “I am very happy in this club and the only thing now is for the contract to be drawn up," Xavi told reporters.
 "I am very happy, I’ve hardly been slow to agree.